-ASCII
+3. ASCII

 This brings us to the most popular and influential of the fixed-width codes.
 It's called ASCII (pronounced "ass-key"), which stands for American Standard Code for Information Interchange.
 It was developed in the early 1960s, and includes a 7-bit mapping of upper- and lower-case letters, numerals, a variety of symbols, and "control characters."
-You can see a table of all of them at http://www.asciitable.com/
+Table 1 shows all of them.